Daylight-Savings Time & Time-Zone Offset

 DST Start Example:

-Example of a North American DST-Start Rule:
+Example of a North American DST-Start Rule (currently for both Canada and the USA):

 In a particular area, DST starts on the second Sunday of March at 2:00 AM.
 The rule is…